Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Numerical Effects on SIDM Halo Evolution

 While these sub-percent changes to the total energy may seem negligible, any numerical energy loss during core collapse is effectively an additional heat source in the central region of the halo where the vast majority of the self interactions take place.
 As the energy decreases, the potential well of the halo deepens and mass is dragged towards the center of the halo, effectively accelerating core collapse.
 From Fig.~\ref{fig:energy}, it is clear that the Spline method heats halos the most in the initial stages of core collapse, followed by the Kernel-Overlap and Top-Hat methods.
 This explains the behavior noted in Fig.~\ref{fig:evoall}, where the Spline method results in the fastest core-collapse times.

 Conversely, any numerical effects that lead to artificial gains in energy will effectively cool the system, delaying core collapse.
 At very late times in the halo evolution, all the simulations begin to gain a lot of energy, which causes the core to expand again and the entire halo to become less gravitationally bound.
 For the $\kappa=0.002$ halo, this cooling does not have a noticeable effect on the core's evolution.
 However, for the $\kappa = 0.02$ example, the degree of numerical cooling is so significant that it causes the core-collapse process to completely reverse.
 The right-most column of Fig.~\ref{fig:evoall} shows the case of $\kappa=0.02$ for the low-concentration halo.
 For all three SIDM implementations, the density growth slows down and experiences some fluctuations when the core density exceeds $\sim 200\rho_{\rm s}$.
 Looking at the evolution of the central velocity dispersion, it is clear that something is going wrong because the dispersion starts to decrease just as the growth of core density begins to fluctuate.
 Beyond this point, the core collapse halts and reverses with the density dropping by as much as a factor of 10 by the end of the simulation run.
 At the same time, the central velocity dispersion falls back down to $\sim 0.7v_{\rm max}$, virtually reversing the total heat gain since the start of core collapse.
 In general, the Top-Hat method fails at lowest core density, while the Spline method fails at the highest.
 From the right panel of Fig.~\ref{fig:energy}, it is clear that the reversal of core collapse coincides with a rapid turnaround in the halo's $E/|E_0|$.
 In all three SIDM implementations, there is a decrease of $\sim15\%$ of the total halo energy by the end of the simulation run.
-A key take-away is that the time-stepping parameter, $\kappa$, must be chosen judiciously to minimize energy non-conservation.
-For a given $\kappa$, we find that the Spline method minimizes energy gain or loss compared to the other two methods for the halos simulated here.